dimdenGD/chrome-lens-ocr/README.md

   dispatcher: undefined, // you can use undici dispatcher to proxy requests }
 ```

+## Additional information
+In some of the EU countries, using any Google services requires cookie consent.
+This library handles it automatically, but it's pretty slow.
+Every new instance will need to do this every single time, so it's better to save cookies somewhere after request and load them into new instances.
+There's an example of how to do it in [sharex.js](sharex.js).

 ## Custom Sharex OCR
 It's possible to use this package with Sharex to OCR images using Google Lens API, instead of bad default OCR in Sharex.
 Please refer to [SHAREX.md](SHAREX.md) for instructions.